 detect and quantify microplastics

 In Octo-M Technologies we pursue the most difficult challenges related to monitoring water quality and cleanliness.
 We are a team of scientists and engineers passionate about nature.
 We are tackling one of the major human provoked environmental catastrophes, microplastics.
-We develop advanced technologies for sample collection, separation, counting and mapping of microplastics.

 Microplastics are plastic particles that have degraded and sheared off to sizes less than 5 mm in length.
 Microplastics have been found in oceans, lakes, rivers, drinking water and air.
 Due to their nature, microplastics can go up the food chain and provoking health hazards in marine animals and humans